cyuanjun/SG-TOTO-Analysis/README.md

     ![Overall Frequency](images/Overall_Freq.png)

-    - From the bar chart, we can see that the numbers generally appear the same number of times, except for 46-49, which could indicate a bias, or just not having enough cases, and is worth exploring more.
+    - From the bar chart, we can see that the numbers generally appear the same number of times, apart from 46-49, which could potentially indicate a bias, but is more likely just a case of having not enough test cases.
+We can check this later with our monte carlo simulation.

 - **3.4 Confidence Interval** - *toto_analysis.confidence_interval()*
-    - The next thing we can do is to calculate the confidence interval of the various numbers.
+    - The next thing we can do with the data is to calculate the confidence interval of the various numbers.
 We will be using 95% confidence interval in this case.

         - **3.4.1 Num1 Confidence Interval**